Contents

 Controlled impedance is the characteristic impedance of a transmission line formed by PCB traces and its associated reference planes.
 It is relevant when high-frequency signals are propagating on the PCB transmission lines.
 Controlled impedance is important for solving signal integrity problems, which is the propagation of signals without distortion.

 The impedance of circuits is determined by the physical dimensions and the dielectric materials of the PCB.
 It is measured in Ohms (Ω).
-Types of PCB transmission lines that require controlled impedance are single-ended microstrip, single-ended stripline, microstrip differential pair, stripline differential pair, embedded microstrip, and co-planar (single-ended and differential)
+The types of PCB transmission lines that require controlled impedance are single-ended microstrip, single-ended stripline, microstrip differential pair, stripline differential pair, embedded microstrip, and co-planar (single-ended and differential).

 Controlled Impedance Design Guide